Anurupa Roy: Workshops conducted

 2013– Workshop with youth in conflict zone Manipur- Churachandpur-(with NGO Standing Together to Enable Peace STEP) Puppetry workshop with youth from different tribes in Churachandpur district to create inter tribe dialogue and understanding.
 The workshop engaged with youth from Paythei, Naga and Kuki backgrounds who have been involved in conflicts with each other in Manipur for 22 years.
 The workshop aimed at using the arts to open dialogue and question stereotypes about each other.
 The youth created a giant puppet performance at the end of the workshop which has been performed for over 2000 people in the district.

 Sri Lanka – With Peace Development Institute – Sri Lanka – PDI-SL -Workshop with Tamil, Muslim and Sinhalese youth leaders to explore ideas of arts and peace building.
-The six-day workshop also trained these youth leaders to become change makes in their own community by training to do puppeteer based interventions in their own community.
+The six-day workshop also trained these youth leaders to become change makers in their own community by training to do puppeteer based interventions in their own community.

 2012 – Sri Lanka – With Peace Development Institute- Sri Lanka- PDI-SL Workshop with clinical psychologists and community workers- Conducted art based interventions using masks, drama, puppets and the systems of archetypes, power and status and cycles of violence.
 These workshops were conducted in partnership with drama therapist Vikramjeet Sinha.